 What Is ArcticBlast?

-Unlike oral NSAIDs (ibuprofen, naproxen), which have documented risks to the stomach, kidneys, and cardiovascular system, ArcticBlast's topical delivery means the active ingredients act locally — right at the site of pain — rather than circulating through the entire body.
+Unlike oral NSAIDs (ibuprofen, naproxen), which carry documented risks to the stomach, kidneys, and cardiovascular system, ArcticBlast's topical delivery means active ingredients act locally — right at the site of pain — rather than circulating through the entire body.
+And unlike Biofreeze or Icy Hot, which use menthol as a counter-irritant on the skin surface only, DMSO physically opens transdermal pathways to reach deep tissue, joints, and nerve roots.

 Most topical pain products — creams, gels, patches — are stopped by the outer skin layer (stratum corneum).
 Their active ingredients can't penetrate deep enough to reach the inflamed joint, compressed nerve, or strained muscle that's actually causing pain.

-DMSO solves this by acting as a transdermal carrier: it temporarily opens pathways in the skin barrier, allowing the other pain-fighting molecules to travel with it into subcutaneous tissue, muscle, and even joint capsules.
-This mechanism has been studied extensively — DMSO was one of the first compounds approved by the FDA for transdermal drug delivery in specific medical applications.
+DMSO solves this by acting as a transdermal carrier: it temporarily opens pathways in the skin barrier, allowing other pain-fighting molecules to travel with it into subcutaneous tissue, muscle, and even joint capsules.
+This mechanism is one of the most extensively studied in transdermal pharmacology.
+DMSO was among the first compounds approved by the FDA for transdermal drug delivery in specific medical applications (notably for interstitial cystitis).

 Step 1 — Apply Drops

 3–5 drops placed directly on the painful area.
-The liquid absorbs quickly without residue.
+The liquid absorbs quickly without greasy residue.

 Step 2 — DMSO Penetrates

-DMSO opens transdermal channels and carries active ingredients through the skin within 2–5 minutes.
+DMSO opens transdermal channels and carries active ingredients through the skin and into deeper tissue within 2–5 minutes.

 Step 3 — Relief at the Source

-Anti-inflammatory and analgesic compounds act directly on inflamed tissue, nerves, and joint capsules.
+Anti-inflammatory and analgesic compounds act directly on inflamed tissue, nerves, and joint capsules — not just the skin surface.

-Scientific Evidence: What Does Research Say About DMSO?
+Scientific Evidence: What Does Research Say About DMSO for Pain?

-DMSO isn't a new or unproven compound.
-It has one of the longest clinical research histories of any transdermal agent.
+DMSO isn't a new or unproven compound — it has one of the longest clinical research histories of any transdermal agent, with peer-reviewed literature going back over 60 years.
 Here's what the science shows:

-Multiple peer-reviewed studies published in the Journal of Pharmaceutical Sciences confirm that DMSO penetrates human skin within minutes and reaches underlying tissue layers.
-This is the core mechanism that makes ArcticBlast different from surface-acting creams.
+Multiple peer-reviewed studies published in the Journal of Pharmaceutical Sciences confirm that DMSO penetrates human skin within minutes and reaches underlying tissue layers including muscle and joint capsule.
+This core mechanism is what separates ArcticBlast from surface-acting creams like Bengay or Biofreeze.

-Research published in the Annals of the New York Academy of Sciences demonstrates that DMSO has direct anti-inflammatory effects, inhibiting several inflammatory pathways including prostaglandin synthesis — the same mechanism targeted by ibuprofen, but locally rather than systemically.
+Research published in the Annals of the New York Academy of Sciences demonstrates that DMSO has direct anti-inflammatory effects, inhibiting several inflammatory pathways including prostaglandin synthesis — the same mechanism targeted by ibuprofen, but locally rather than systemically, avoiding the GI and cardiovascular risks of oral NSAIDs.

-A 1967 study by Dr. Stanley Jacob (considered the leading DMSO researcher) found that topical DMSO produced significant analgesic effects in patients with musculoskeletal pain, with onset times under 10 minutes.
-Subsequent studies have replicated these findings in arthritis patients.
+Research by Dr. Stanley Jacob (the leading DMSO researcher, University of Oregon) found that topical DMSO produced significant analgesic effects in patients with musculoskeletal pain, with onset times under 10 minutes.
+Subsequent studies replicated these findings across arthritis patient populations.

 A double-blind, placebo-controlled trial published in Clinical Pharmacology & Therapeutics found that DMSO gel significantly reduced knee pain scores in osteoarthritis patients compared to placebo over a 6-week period, with no serious adverse events.